-Supplementary soil moisture sampling will be conducted using a Scout sensor on the non-flight days.
+Supplementary soil moisture sampling will be conducted using a Scout sensor on the MR days.
 This handheld sensor is a FieldScout TDR 100 soil moisture meter allowing the user to easily and rapidly take many measurements to a depth of 20 cm (Figure 5-6).
-Based on the proven time-domain measurement technology, the portable TDR 100 sensor can be fitted with different sized pins (rods) to measure soil moisture from different depths: 3.8 cm, 7.6 cm, 12 cm and 20 cm.
+Based on the proven time-domain measurement technology, the portable TDR 100 accurately measures soil moisture across the full range of soil moisture conditions.
+The sensor can be fitted with different sized pins (rods) to measure soil moisture from different depths: 3.8 cm, 7.6 cm, 12 cm and 20 cm.